spinnaker/spinnaker.github.io/setup/install/providers/kubernetes.md

 title:  "Kubernetes"
 sidebar:
   nav: setup
+redirect_from: /setup/providers/kubernetes.html
 ---

 {% include toc %}

 In Kubernetes, an [Account](/concepts/providers/#accounts) maps to a credential able to authenticate against your desired Kubernetes Cluster, as well as a set of [Docker Registry](/setup/providers/docker-registry) accounts to be used as a source of images.

 ## Prerequisites